kaus0399/Hi_C-Data-Resolution/README.md

 I have made modifications to the code.
 The original code and repository can be found at the following link
 https://github.com/wangjuan001/hicplus

 Full credit goes to the original developers.
-I have made minor modifications within each script based off my goals for this project.
+My modifications within each script are tailored towards my personal needs for this project.

 ## Citation
 Yan Zhang, Lin An, Jie Xu, Bo Zhang, W. Jim Zheng, Ming Hu, Jijun Tang & Feng Yue.
 Enhancing Hi-C data resolution with deep convolutional neural network HiCPlus. https://doi.org/10.1038/s41467-018-03113-2.